 Yes.
 You can access Amazon ECR anywhere that Docker runs such as desktops and on-premises environments.

-Q: Does Amazon ECR provide an Amazon Linux container image?
+Q: Does the Amazon ECR public gallery provide AWS-published images?

 Q: Does Amazon ECR work with Amazon ECS?